cornell-zhang/UniSparse/README.md

 ## Getting Started
 We first pull a docker image from dockerhub:
 `$docker pull sibylau/mlir-llvm:oopsla24-ae`
-It may take ~5mins to download the docker image.
+Note that this docker image is 14.5GB and it may take time to download it.
 Then we run a container from this docker image:
 `$docker run -it --entrypoint bash sibylau/mlir-llvm:oopsla24-ae`
 Inside this container, we clone the UniSparse repo:
 `$git clone https://github.com/cornell-zhang/UniSparse.git -b oopsla24-ae`
 Source the bash file under the UniSparse project directory path:
 `$cd UniSparse && source script/build.sh`
+Please also export environment variable
+`$export LD_LIBRARY_PATH=/install/taco/build/lib:$LD_LIBRARY_PATH`

+Please try to run `$cd evaluation/KernelGeneration && bash run.sh` and let us know if there are any issues.

 ## Step-by-Step Instructions
 ### Experiment 1